-Luxury laden houses in the 3,500 to 5,000 square foot range provide layouts with productive private spaces that mingle with more social, family-oriented rooms.
-Even better if you can find a home with a usable basement or attic space—unfinished or not—that deliver a further opportunity for expansion within a manageable footprint.
+Luxury-laden houses in the 3,500 to 5,000 square foot range provide layouts with productive private spaces that mingle with more social, family-oriented rooms.
+Even better if you can find a home with a usable basement or attic space—unfinished or not—that delivers a further opportunity for expansion within a manageable footprint.

 A Guiding Hand in a Hyper-Competitive Market